Leanne2603/Larrys-Lawncare-API-Backend/README.md

 This repository is for the RAILS api backend for a full stack web application using a React front end.

+Prior to using this repo, run a bundle install to install the latest dependencies.

 ### Repository for planning tools
 https://github.com/Leanne2603/T3A2_Full_Stack-App_Part-A